keplernetwork/kepler/doc/wallet/design/goals.md

 would provide the best security and privacy.

 TODO figure out what's needed for the bulletproof.
-Maybe pre-compute multiple of them for ranges of receiving amounts (i.e. 1-10 grins, 10-100 grins, etc).
+Maybe pre-compute multiple of them for ranges of receiving amounts (i.e. 1-10 keplers, 10-100 keplers, etc).

 Offline Wallet
 --------------